Chicken and Spinach Alfredo Bake Casserole with a wooden spoon in a white dish on top of a grey placemat on a white surface (with logo overlay)

 • Meanwhile, heat the oil in a large skillet over medium-high heat

-• Cut the chicken into bite-sized pieces and sprinkle with the salt and pepper then add to the pan
+• Cut the chicken into bite-sized pieces and sprinkle with the onion powder, garlic powder, salt, and pepper then add to the pan

 • Cook for about 8 minutes or until the chicken is cooked through